top of page

 The Soviet Refusenik Movement – Analysis of a Social Justice Movement

+Grades 7-12.
 Students will explore the Soviet Jewry Freedom Movement through two powerful videos: U.S. Representative John Lewis Speaking for Soviet Jews (1987) and The Soviet Jewry Freedom Movement (Unpacked).
 By examining this historical social justice movement, students will gain insight into the broader themes of advocacy, solidarity, and global human rights.
-Using a set of 10 criteria, students will critically analyze the movement’s structure, impact, and legacy, applying these same
+Using a set of 10 criteria, students will critically analyze the movement’s structure, impact, and legacy, applyin

 Velvet Revolution (Czechoslovakia, 1989) - Analysis of a Social Justice Movement

+Grades 9-12.
 Students apply 10 objective criteria to analyze a social justice movement that is widely noted for its non‑violent, dignity‑centered tactics: the Velvet Revolution in Czechoslovakia (Nov–Dec 1989).
 Using short videos and primary‑source snippets, learners test whether the movement’s goals, methods, and outcomes align with genuine social justice for all, or reveal red flags.
-By design, this lesson is based on students’ observations of video content and teacher‑neutrality: the 1

 Dr. Martin Luther King Jr. & the March on Washington - Analysis of a Social Justice Movement

+Grades 9-12.
 Students will examine the civil rights movement through two key films: Martin Luther King Jr.’s 1963 “I Have a Dream” speech and The March (1964), a restored documentary on the March on Washington.
-After viewing, students will use 10 criteria to evaluate whether the movement meets the standards of a true social justice movement—analyzing its stated goals and actions, commitment to equity and human dignity, openness to dissent, use of nonviolence, reliance on truth over propag
+After viewing, students will use 10 criteria to evaluate whether the movement meets the standards of a true social justice movement.

 Analysis of a Current Movement: Free Palestine Protests

-Grade Level: 9-10 Duration of video 1: 5 minutes Themes: Methods vs. slogans, Non-violence & human dignity, Media literacy & misinformation, Inclusion & democratic participation, civil rights and dignity for all people Description: This lesson invites students to evaluate the Free Palestine Movement’s protests through 10 Criteria to analyze a Social Justice Movement.
+Grades 9-12.
+This lesson invites students to evaluate the Free Palestine Movement’s protests through 10 Criteria to analyze a Social Justice Movement.
 Students will examine activist messaging that uses social justice language.
-By applying the 10 Criteria Frame
+By applying the 10 Criteria Framework, students will use these critical thinking tools to analyze this movement and other historical movements.

 Social Justice or Control?
 Communism - When Justice Becomes Control